juliangut/sessionware/README.md

 #### timeoutKey

-Parameter stored in session array to control session validity according to `lifetime` parameter.
+Parameter stored as session data to control session validity according to `lifetime` parameter.
 Defaults to `
 \Jgut\Sessionware\Configuration::TIMEOUT_KEY_DEFAULT`

 _It is advised not to change this value unless it conflicts with one of your own session keys, which is unlikely if not directly impossible_